 Marshmallow Stuffed Chocolate Cookies

 This was another recipe I had in my Google Drive.
 They seemed like a good addition to my spread.
-These reminded me of hot chocolate, and I get my annual cup of hot chocolate on Christmas Eve.
-I pretty much never drink hot chocolate outside of that.
-Nothing compares to my dad’s hot chocolate.
-I thought these would be a great pairing for hot chocolate.
+These reminded me of hot chocolate, so I figured they’d be a great pairing when we make some on Christmas Eve.

 In reality, I didn’t quite understand these cookies.
 They are decent chocolate cookies, but there were no discernible marshmallows in them.
 Each cookie had only three mini marshmallows in it.
 They basically baked into the cookie.
 I was hoping for a gooey marshmallow inside, and what I got was a small shadow of marshmallow presence.